-I'm a Ph.D. student working with Jeff Heer, and a member of the Human-Computer Interaction and Visualization groups at Stanford.
-My research broadly covers visualization and web design tools, and multi-user multi-surface interactions.
+I'm Chief Architect at Apropose, Inc., and a Computer Science Ph.D. student at Stanford.
+I work with Jeff Heer and the Interactive Data Lab at the University of Washington.
+My research broadly covers visualization & web design tools, and multi-user multi-surface interactions.

 I graduated from UC San Diego where I worked with Jim Hollan to explore interactions with wall-sized displays.
-During my time at at UCSD's Revelle College, I also helped establish an internship program, and served as a Resident Advisor, an Orientation Leader, and twice as a member of student government.
+During my time at at UCSD's Revelle College, I helped establish an internship program and served as a Senator, a Resident Advisor, and an Orientation Leader.

 Papers and Notes